edap/udk-3d-web-fundamentals/Readme.md

 ## Fundamentals of 3D animation for the web

-In this course we will learn how to produce interactive 3D content for the web.
-The goal of the course is to give students the tools to create a video-game, an open space or a 3D animation that runs in the browser, can be self-hosted without the of a social media platform, and can be shared with a link.
+The goal of the course is to give students the tools to create a video-game, an open space or a 3D animation that runs in the browser, can be self-hosted without the need of a social media platform, and can be shared with a link.
+Each student will develop its own game/animation, with the only constrain to create a link to the game/animation of another classmate.

 We will only use open source tools such as Three.js and Blender.

 The course is aimed at beginners, some familiarity with variables, loops and arrays is recommended but not mandatory.

 ![example](cover.jpg)
-Image from the three.js website
+*Image from the three.js website*

 ### 01

-- Examples
+- Examples of 3D in the browser
 - The theater example
 - Offline rendering VS realtime rendering.
 The Monitor and the HZ
 - How is the course structured
 - How is the code structured

+### 02

+-